OREGON TMJ -A New part of Back In Shape Chiropractic

-Chiropractic Care and TMJ
+Woman with TMJ pain Chiropractic Care and TMJ

-One of Dr. Segal's special interests is helping patients with Temporomandibular Joint(TMJ) pain and and dysfunction.
+Having had TMJ problems himself, one of Dr. Segal's special interests is helping patients with Temporomandibular Joint(TMJ) pain and and dysfunction.
 Problems and symptoms associated with the TMJ and the muscles around it are known as Temporomandibular Disorders, or TMD.
-Chiropractic manipulation of your neck and jaw may improve alignment and relax muscle tension.
-Massage of the tight jaw muscles by the chiropractor or a massage therapist can be one of the most effective treatments for TMD.
-Chiropractors will also recommend special exercises, hot and cold treatment and other non-pharmaceutical interventions.
-Your chiropractor might team up with your dentist to provide the best care.
+Chiropractic manipulation of your neck and manipulation or mobilization of the jaw may help improve jaw alignment and function of the TMJ.
+Along with this, massage or myofascial release of the tight jaw and neck muscles by a trained therapist can be one of the most effective treatments for TMD.
+Dr Segal will also recommend special exercises, hot and cold treatment and other non-pharmaceutical interventions.
+Dr. Segal might team up with your dentist to help provide you with the best care to get you the best results.
+If you’re suffering from TMD, call us today so we can help ease your jaw pain, jaw clicking, or other symptoms.

 Temporomandibular Joint (TMJ) Disorder